-This week offers a rare chance to see all the planets in one night, providing you have a clear horizon, free of cloud.
+This next few days offer a rare chance to see all the planets in one night, providing you have a clear horizon, free of cloud.

 All the planets are on view at different times of the night from dusk to dawn in the final days of November and first days of December.

-All three planets, incidentally, are currently in Sagittarius, and so are as far south in the sky as they can get.
+Both planets, incidentally, are in Sagittarius, and so are as far south in the sky as they can get.
+They are also closing together over the next few weeks.

-Those who mourn the loss of Pluto as a planet, following its demotion by the International Astronomical Union in 2006, may like to know that it currently lies just a few degrees east of Saturn.
+Those who mourn the loss of Pluto as a planet, following its demotion by the International Astronomical Union in 2006, may like to know that it currently also lies close to Jupiter.
 However, you would need a powerful telescope to spot it, particularly so low in the sky.

 If you’ve managed to see all the planets in one night, then congratulations!